Process of company registration in Serbia

 A joint-stock company

+The registration of joint-stock company in Serbia is the most complex comparing with other forms.
 A joint-stock company is a company whose share capital is divided into shares held by one or more shareholders who are not liable for the company’s obligations, except in special circumstances, as defined by the Act on Business Entities.

 If a joint-stock company’s shares are listed on the stock exchange, it is called a public joint-stock company.
 If a joint-stock company’s shares are not listed on the stock exchange, it is called a private joint-stock company.